EDITORIAL POLICY UPDATE: Our Response to the Coronavirus Pandemic

 All studies that make use of chemical compounds (including pharmaceutical research) must disclose the full structures of those compounds, including stereochemistry if known.
 If the compounds are not readily available from commercial sources, the methods used for their preparation, purification, and characterization must be disclosed in full detail.
 1H and 13C nuclear magnetic resonance spectra should be included in supplementary materials for all synthesized organic compounds.

 - Molecular and macromolecular structure data.
 Atomic coordinates and structure factor files from x-ray structural studies or an ensemble of atomic coordinates from NMR structural studies must be deposited and released at the time of publication.
 Three-dimensional maps derived by electron microscopy and coordinate data derived from these maps must also be deposited.
 Approved databases are the Worldwide Protein Data Bank [through the Research Collaboratory for Structural Bioinformatics, Macromolecular Structure Database (MSD EMBL-EBI), or Protein Data Bank Japan], BioMag Res Bank, and Electron Microscopy Data Bank (MSD-EBI), and for synthetic compounds, the Cambridge Crystallographic Data Centre (organic/organometallic), or the Inorganic Crystal Structure Database.
-We require authors of x-ray structure papers to provide a wwPDB X-Ray Structure Validation Summary Report (for proteins) or CIF and checkCIF files (for synthetic compounds) with their submission.
+We require authors of papers reporting structural data to initiate deposition of the model and data at wwPDB and provide a Preliminary Full or Full validation report from the deposition server (for macromolecules) or CIF and checkCIF files (for synthetic compounds) with their submission.
 If these are not provided, they will be requested for review.
 We may also request electron microscopy density maps during the review process.

 - DNA and protein sequences.
 Approved databases are GenBank or other members of the International Nucleotide Sequence Database Collaboration (EMBL or DDBJ) and SWISS-PROT.